kora-projects/kora-docs/mkdocs/blog/en/compile-time-diagnostics.md

 ---

-## IDEs, Gradle, CI, and AI Can Share the Same Feedback Surface
+## IDEs, Gradle, CI, and AI Can Share the Same Feedback Surface { #shared-feedback-surface }

 Another benefit of compiler diagnostics is that they are already understood by the surrounding development ecosystem.
 IDEs understand files, lines, columns, symbols, and messages.
 Gradle understands failed compilation tasks.
 CI understands build failures.
 AI coding agents can parse the same diagnostics and use them as repair signals.